 For instance, some children might inappropriately laugh when uncomfortable negative events happen because they are so overwhelmed by their emotional reaction.
 Their intent is not that they think it’s funny and thus laugh.
 They simply didn’t know how to express what they were experiencing appropriately.
 Someone not in good Relationship with our child might take offense to the laughter and scold the child, which only exacerbates the feeling of being overwhelmed that the child is experiencing.

 Being in good Relationship means that you are attuned to your child and your child’s intentions.
-You can almost anticipate them, but using Floortime techniques, you can appropriately challenge your child, at the developmental level they are at, to express them to you.
+You can almost anticipate them, but using Floortime techniques, you can appropriately challenge your child where they are developmentally to express their intentions to you.
 You will also know what motivates your child and how their individual differences impact how and when they attempt to communicate an intention.

 We want to figure out what an intention means when it is not clear.
 As in our example from above, sometimes behaviour can be ‘socially inappropriate’ when a child’s reaction isn’t matching what they are feeling and/or their actual emotion is masked because the child is so overwhelmed.

 When you know a child, you can spot this and then provide support to guide the child.
 This could involve co-regulating with the child.
 You want to reflect to the child what you see that they are feeling, even if they are expressing something different.

 For instance, a child whose intention is to kick peers might simply be seeking a playmate.
 You might say, “You really want him to come play with you!” in an empathetic voice, and then make another suggestion: “Let’s go tap him on the shoulder!“

 Behaviours like kicking can be misinterpreted as aggressive and defiant when really the intention to kick actually meant something else.
 It is really about reading the child’s cues.